SedenCanpolat/Colorful-Waddles/README.md

 # Colorful Waddles

-**Colorful Waddles** is a top-down 2D adventure game, developed using Unity for the Global Game Jam 2024.
+**Colorful Waddles** is a top-down 2D adventure game, developed using Unity for the Global Game Jam 2024 in 48 hours.
 Players control a goofy penguin on an adventure to make characters in a monochrome world laugh.

 🎮 **Play From Here**: [https://seden.itch.io/colorful-waddles](https://seden.itch.io/colorful-waddles)